Things To Do

 Football

-Football is one of the most popular sports in Kalisz, with numerous local clubs and a strong community following.
+Football (soccer) is the most popular sport in Kalisz, with local clubs and events drawing significant community support.

 Basketball